 There are several things that we can do to banish these blues with good nutrition and a healthy diet right up near the top of the list.

 Walnuts, for example, are acknowledged as being exceptionally good for overall brain health, and they are one of the highest plant-based sources of omega-3, which can help to ward off depression.
 Cashews are another feel-good nut that not only taste cravingly creamy but are excellent stress-busters.
 Chia Seeds and Pumpkin Seeds are good sources of essential amino acids such as Tryptophan which helps to regulate appetite, sleep and mood.
 All of these are excellent additions to a breakfast bowl of porridge and help to make it a crunchier, more satisfying start to the day.
-Or why not try our delicious Californian Walnut Granola that combines hazelnuts, almonds and walnuts with pumpkin seeds, apricots and cranberries.

 You can build on your positive start to the day be keeping active.
 This may not be easy and depends on individual circumstances, but getting outside for a walk in the middle of the day can be especially beneficial to mental health.
 Even virtual chats with friends or loved ones can help, as can taking up a new hobby.